Glencairn Aisle: Portioners or Tenementers

+Alexander Miller - d.
+1883 (son of the above).

+The last person to have included a record of being a portioner or tenementer was in 1883, held continuously by descendents since 1527.

 Historical timeline

-Dates associated with the Glencairn Aisle taken from this article.
+Dates associated with the Glencairn Aisle mainly taken from this article.

-1170 – The church was granted to the monks of Kelso Abbey.
+1170 – The church was granted to the monks of Kelso Abbey, for the use of the Priory of Lesmahagow.

+Kilmaurs church, which he referred to “His Town in Cuningham,” came with 65 acres or 26 hectares of land.
+Robert's grant was made on the condition that the monks would accept him into their order and when he died, he pledged to give two-thirds of his wealth to the monastery of Kelso.
+In exchange the Abbot of Kelso granted him the lands of Little Draffan in Lanarkshaire, along with its chapel.

+This agreement was intended to ensure that his soul and that of his close family, descendents and ancestors would enter heaven.
+The conditions of the arrangement was validated by the Constable of Scotland, a de Morville, and also by the Bishop of Glasgow.
+The then rector, Hugh de la Rokelle, was permitted to keep half of the church's income until his death.

+Kilmaurs church in 1245 was once again granted to Lesmahagow Priory by the then Bishop of Glasgow, however the incumbent rector, William de Conyngham, was still to be paid half of the church's income during his lifetime.
+The church's income was to be allocated to the Priory of Lesmahagow or the arrangements would be cancelled.

-1189 – Robert, son of Warnebald, renewed the grant to the monks of Kelso Abbey.
+1189 – Robert, grandson of Warnebald, renewed the grant to the monks of Kelso Abbey.

-1240 – Control of the church passed to the Priory of Lesmahagow, a dependency of Kelso Abbey.
+1245 – Control of the church passed to the Priory of Lesmahagow, a dependency of Kelso Abbey.

-1300 - Hervey Cunninghame established a new church above the site of St Maura's monastic establishement.
+1300 - Hervey Cunninghame established a new church above the site of St Maura's monastic establishment.
 This was enlarged by Sir William Cunninghame when the collegiate church was founded.

 1413 – Sir William Cunningham endowed a collegiate church at Kilmaurs and refers in a grant to the Chapel of St Maura and to a separate parish church of Kilmaurs.

 1413 - Sir William Cunningham granted lands to fund three presbyters to celebrate in the parish church for the safety of the soul of Sir William, the souls of his parents, the soul of Hervy who founded the church and for the souls of all his predecessors and successors and of all Christian people.

 1484 – The Cunningham Earls of Glencairn officially moved their caput or family seat to Finlaystone House.

+1505 - The Girnal Croft lands passed from the Abbot of Kelso to William Conynghame of Craganis (Craigends) and Mariotte Hauchynlek (Marion Auchinleck), his wife, for an annual payment of 6 shillings and eight pence.

 1515 - Sir Peter Cunynghame and Sir Peter Knoks are recorded as perpetual chaplains of the church of Kilmaurs.